Worth the Trip: Loop de Loop Is the Country Pit Stop for an Ex-Porteno Chef’s Standout Soup

-Last year in Orange, soup season kicked off a month before winter did with the Loop de Loop debut.
+In 2024, soup season kicked off a month before winter did when Loop de Loop debuted in Orange.
 The little soup kitchen in a demountable in the centre of town is where you’ll find chef Richard Learmonth ladling out an ever-changing pair of soups every weekday: one vego, one meatier.
-The people loved it last year – and the 2025 season is off to a hot start.
+The people loved it last year – and the 2026 season is off to a hot start.

 The man – who spent time leading the Porteno and Pendolino kitchens, before making a country change – loves soup, any way you put it: “I eat soup year-round.
 I make them at home, I eat them in restaurants everywhere I go.
 But it’s very much a seasonal thing here.
-Winters are real winters [in Orange]; last week that cold change came through.”
+Winters are real winters [in Orange].”

 There are two Loop de Loop soups on the menu, with Learmonth making a double batch of a newbie around 6am, swapping one flavour out each day.
 Expect a wide-ranging line-up: simple classics like roast tomato and peppers, gruyere-topped French onion, and sweet potato jazzed up with local miso.
 Then there are noodle soups from around the world: laksa; Korean spicy beef with vermicelli; Balkan-style chicken noodle; Filipino chicken sotanghon; and Chinese duck with gai lan.
 Plus, funky ribollita; wild stinging nettles with mascarpone; a velvety chowder-style broccoli, potato and bacon; and roasted cauliflower bowls topped with gorgonzola and walnuts.